szstonelee/gointernal/string.md

 # string internal

-Golang string is almost like Java String
+Golang string is almost like Java String.

 ## pass reference value to function